Ziggy Scalar Values

 Note that multiline literals don’t support escape sequences which makes them handy when you need a “raw string” to express things like regular expressions.

-Tagged literals
+Enum literals